dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Per lletres i rodes cerquem la unitat amagada en tot saber. <br>
 // La combinació és escala: de la diversitat sorgeix la forma de l’U. <br>
-// Nos fem l’entaulament.
+// Ens fem la bastida.
 Seràs remembrat. <br>
 // Through letters and wheels we seek the hidden unity in every knowledge. <br>
 // Combination is a ladder: from diversity arises the form of the One. <br>
 // We become the scaffolding.
 You will be recalled. <br>